 This involves the parent knowing that their actions could lead to injuries or damages.
 For example, if a parent lets their 15-year-old drive the family car to their friend’s place, the parent may be responsible for any damages arising from their negligence.

-The doctrine holds the vehicle owner responsible for any damages arising from the use of the vehicle by a family member.
+The doctrine holds the vehicle owner responsible for any damages arising from a family member’s use of the vehicle.
 A parent may be liable for injuries from an accident caused by their teenage child on a family errand.